 04th March 2010

-The company’s extensive range of fencing systems have been used in a variety of applications around the site, including the perimeter fencing to help increase school security and for two multi-use game areas.
+The company’s extensive range of fencing systems has been used in various applications around the site, including perimeter fencing to help increase school security and for two multi-use game areas.

-The boundary of Ruislip High School features Zaun’s stylish hollow tube railings, with the rear of the complex having a 2.4m fence in response to concerns over security, while the front features 1.2m railings to demarcate the school’s roadside perimeter.
+The boundary of Ruislip High School features Zaun’s stylish hollow tube railings, with the rear of the complex having a 2.4m fence in response to concerns over security, while the front features 1.2m railings to demarcate the school’s roadside perimeter, the perfect fence for this solution.
 In addition, several runs of low railings were specified to protect ornate gardens and shrubberies by discouraging pupils from taking shortcuts that could damage plant growth.

-For the multi-use game areas (MUGAs), Zaun’s sports fencing was specifed based on its ability to reduce noise from ball impacts.
-These MUGAs feature recessed goals and basketball hoops to increase user participation amongst the pupils.
+For the multi-use game areas (MUGAs), Zaun’s sports fencing was specified based on its ability to reduce noise from ball impacts.
+This MUGAs feature recessed goals and basketball hoops to increase user participation amongst the pupils.